Medford/Somerville Campus Bike Resources

 U-locks are the most effective way to protect your bike from theft.
 Always pass the lock through your bike’s frame, and also try to secure the wheels when possible.

 If you ever feel uncomfortable while cycling at night, the Tufts University Police Department offers a program to help you arrive safely at your destination.
 The free service operates 7 days a week, from sunset to sunrise.
 Learn more about SafeRide.

-NuRide is a free online tool offered by MassRIDES that provides restaurant coupons and discounts from local and national retailers.
+NuRide is a free online tool offered by MassRIDES that incentivizes biking through discounts and coupons from stores and restaurants.
 Get started.

 Get discounts at local retailers such as Union Square Donuts, Taza Chocolate, and Dave’s Fresh Pasta just for riding your bike.
 Learn more.